Glycochenodeoxycholate sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and glycochenodeoxycholate, whereas its two products are adenosine 3',5'-bisphosphate and glycochenodeoxycholate 7-sulfate.
+The enzyme characterised from hamsters uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) to convert the bile acid, glycochenodeoxycholic acid, to its sulfate derivative, giving adenosine 3',5'-bisphosphate as a byproduct.

 Nomenclature

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:glycochenodeoxycholate 7-sulfotransferase.
 Other names in common use include bile acid:3'-phosphoadenosine-5'-phosphosulfate sulfotransferase, bile acid:PAPS:sulfotransferase, and BAST.